BlockstreamResearch/rust-simplicity/jets-bench/README.md

 # Instructions for running benchmarks

 - Install `cargo-criterion` with `cargo install cargo-criterion`

-The following benchmarks are run with `cargo-criterion`: `1.1.0` and criterion: `0.4.0`. `cargo-criterion` is the recommended way to run benchmarks.
-This generates some data in the `target/criterion` directory.
+The following benchmarks are run with `cargo-criterion`: `1.1.0` and criterion: `0.4.0`.

+To run the benchmarks:

+1. Install `cargo-criterion` with `cargo install cargo-criterion`
+2. Run `cargo criterion` in the `jets-bench` directory.
+This will output data to the `target/criterion` directory.
-Then you can run `cargo run` from `scripts/jets_bench` to parse that data and generate a json file that is stored in `data` directory.
+3. Run `cargo run` to parse that data and output a JSON file into the `data/` directory.